Javascript is not enabled.

 • up to 85 percent of your benefits if your income is more than $34,000 (individual) or $44,000 (couple).

-For purposes of determining how the Internal Revenue Service treats your Social Security payments, “income” means your adjusted gross income (line 11 on your 1040 form) plus nontaxable interest income plus half of your Social Security benefits.
+For purposes of determining how the IRS treats your Social Security payments, “income” means your adjusted gross income (line 11 on your 1040 form) plus nontaxable interest income plus half of your Social Security benefits.
 The IRS calls this your “combined” or “provisional” income.

 The IRS has an online tool you can use to calculate how much of your benefit income is taxable.
-The Social Security Administration estimates that about 56 percent of Social Security recipients owe income taxes on their benefits.
+The Social Security Administration (SSA) estimates that about half of Social Security recipients owe income taxes on their benefits.

 All of the above concerns federal income taxes.
-For the 2024 tax year, nine states will also tax Social Security to varying degrees: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Vermont, Utah and West Virginia.
+For the 2025 tax year, nine states also tax Social Security to varying degrees: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Vermont, Utah and West Virginia.
+(West Virginia is eliminating its tax on benefits, starting with the 2026 tax year.)

 Some use the federal rules for determining if benefits are taxable, but most have their own deductions and exemptions based on age or income.
-For example, Colorado does not tax benefits for residents ages 65 and over, and New Mexico only taxes benefits for those with an adjusted gross income of at least $100,000 for a single filer or $150,000 for a couple filing jointly.
-From 2024 on, benefits are no longer subject to state taxes in Kansas, Missouri and Nebraska.
 Contact your state tax agency for details on how benefits are taxed.

 Keep in mind